 What we’re doing to keep you safe

-- To ensure access for all, the wearing of face coverings is mandatory between 12noon and 2pm Wednesday to Sunday, unless a person is exempt for reasons related to their age, health, or disability
+- Our staff and volunteers will be wearing face coverings and these are also mandatory for all visitors, unless a person is exempt for reasons related to their age, health, or disability

-- We will keep in place COVID-19 protections such as the screen around our reception area, hand sanitiser stations and safety signage; including display of the NHS Track & Trace App QR code
+- We continue to keep in place COVID-19 protections such as the screen around our reception area, hand sanitiser stations and safety signage; including display of the NHS Track & Trace App QR code

 - Our enhanced cleaning measures will remain and we continue to ensure good ventilation